sonicsection/ShdTH-WidescreenSubtitles/README.md

 ---

-## Recommended Fonts

-If you're interested in using the same subtitle fonts shown in the screenshots, download the **IMPRESS font** from SaturnAdvanced.

-🔗 [IMPRESS Font (by SaturnAdvanced)](https://example.com) <!-- Troque pelo link verdadeiro, se disponível -->

----

-## Installation
+## Installation Note

-It is recommended to apply this mod over the latest version of **Shadow the Hedgehog Reloaded** to ensure compatibility.
+It is recommended to apply this mod over the latest version of **Shadow the Hedgehog Reloaded** Widescreen to ensure compatibility.

 🔗 [Download Shadow Reloaded](https://github.com/ShadowTheHedgehogHacking/ShdTH-Reloaded)